sbharg/gnn_influence_probs/README.md

 `python3 -m venv`, active it using `source .venv/bin/activate`, and then run `pip3 install -r requirements.txt`.

 The two baseline algorithms are written in [Julia](https://julialang.org/downloads/) and were tested with version `v1.11.21`.
-The source code was taken and slightly modified from [the repository](https://github.com/mateuszwilinski/dynamic-message-passing) linked in the paper by Wilinski and Lokhov [1].
+The source code was slightly modified from [the repository](https://github.com/mateuszwilinski/dynamic-message-passing) linked in the paper by Wilinski and Lokhov [1].
 Once Julia is installed, you can run `julia julia-benchmarks/packages.jl` to install all the required dependencies to run the algorithms.

+The IMM algorithm is written in C++11 and requires version `4.8.1` or above of the g++ compiler to compile.
+The original source code was downloaded in [the repository](https://sourceforge.net/projects/im-imm/) linked in the IMM paper by Tang, Shi, and Xiao [2].

+## Graph Format

+We use the [Matrix Market](https://math.nist.gov/MatrixMarket/formats.html]) coordinate format to represent and store all the graphs used.
+We consider only directed graphs.
+The weight of an edge represents the IC model parameter associated with it.
+All graphs are stored within the `datasets/` folder in the format of `[name]/graph.mtx` (ex. `datasets/real/ego-facebook/graph.mtx)`.

 ## Usage (Python Scripts)